ADHD at Work, Part 3

 Be careful, too, not to give in to the "just-one-more-thing" impulse.
 "If you think of one more thing to do as you're preparing to leave your house," says Nadeau, "write down your idea and act on it later."

-While psychologists inevitably spend time with their ADD patients discussing work-related issues, many people with ADD are turning to "coaches" for help in devising workplace strategies.
+While psychologists inevitably spend time with their ADHD patients discussing work-related issues, many people with ADHD are turning to "coaches" for help in devising workplace strategies.
 Some coaches have no formal training in psychology.
 Others, like Novotni, are psychologists who coach on the side.

 Coaches typically work by telephone, offering guidance and checking in periodically to see how things are going.
 Eventually, the clients "internalize" this external direction and learn to monitor their own performance on the job.

-"A lot of people don't want to disclose they have ADD," says Novotni.
-"But people already notice that you're missing details or have a hard time focusing, and they're calling it something—laziness, irresponsibility, lack of intelligence.
-The fact is, many people find they're treated better after they reveal that they have ADD—because now their co-workers have an explanation for their work style."
+"A lot of people don't want to disclose they have ADHD," says Novotni.
+"But people already notice that you're missing details or have a hard time focusing, and they're calling it something — laziness, irresponsibility, lack of intelligence.
+The fact is, many people find they're treated better after they reveal that they have ADHD — because now their coworkers have an explanation for their work style."

-Another reason to let your company know you have ADD is to protect yourself legally.
-ADD is covered by the Americans with Disabilities Act—the same law that requires buildings to have wheelchair access.
+Another reason to let your company know you have ADHD is to protect yourself legally.
+ADHD is covered by the Americans with Disabilities Act — the same law that requires buildings to have wheelchair access.